Henley Passport Index 2023: Japan Passport Most Powerful In The World

 The Henley Passport Index has unveiled its quarterly report of the most powerful passports for 2023.
 For the fifth consecutive year, the Japanese Passport has acquired the title of the World’s Most Powerful Passport with the holders having visa-on-arrival or visa-free access to 193 countries.
-The Malaysian passport dropped one spot to 14th place, giving its holders visa-free access to 179 countries.
+Singapore remains in second place giving its holders visa-free access to 192 countries.

 The Henley Passport Index is the administrative and authentic ranking of all the passports of the world.
 The index is based on confidential data from the International Air Transport Association (IATA), which is the most definite and biggest travel information database.